Oedipus Rex Literary Analysis

 Motifs in the play:

 Then, another motif is the pollution (moral corruption) in the play.
 The idea of this pollution is discussed many times in Oedipus Rex.
-Therefore, it has been shown in the play that there is some plague in Thebes that is discussed to be removed if the murderer of Laius is found and exiled from the city.
+Therefore, it is shown in the play that there is some plague in Thebes that is discussed to be removed if the murderer of Laius is found and exiled from the city.
 The reader observes that Oedipus is found as the source of that pollution as he unknowingly murdered his father and married his mother.

 Tone of Oedipus Rex: